Operation Anvil (Mau Mau Uprising): Aftermath

-Operation Anvil marked a turning-point in the British campaign against the Mau Mau.
+Operation Anvil marked a turning point in the British campaign against the Mau Mau.
 The action left the insurgents mostly isolated in the forested mountains of Nyandarwa and Kirinyaga without access to supplies and the assistance of passive supporters.
 It proved to be the most sophisticated undertaking of the Kenyan Emergency.
-In the following weeks Mau Mau activity surrounding Nairobi remained minor, though a few insurgents reestablished themselves in the outskirts.
+In the following weeks, Mau Mau activity surrounding Nairobi remained minor, though a few insurgents reestablished themselves in the outskirts.
 The British maintained a large security force in the city, conducted regular searches of the African districts, and monitored traffic in and out of the metropolis through the end of October.

 In the process of expelling the majority of Nairobi's Kikuyu inhabitants, the British had removed most of the city's unemployed and vagrant population.
 The local juvenile court was tasked with adjudicating the fate of the younger detainees, but was nearly overwhelmed by their numbers; in the months following the operation magistrates handled over 2,700 prisoners, in comparison to the 558 managed the previous nine months.
 The demographics of the city's labour force also changed dramatically, with only a quarter of Nairobi workers coming from Kikuyu, Embu, and Meru areas after the operation.

 The British devised a three-tiered classification system to handle their prisoners.
 The "White" grade consisted of detainees set to be released back into Nairobi or transferred to the native reserves.
-The released initially consisted of mostly trusted members of the armed forces or the colonial administration, though as the sorting process continued the category broadened.
+The release initially consisted of mostly trusted members of the armed forces or the colonial administration, though as the sorting process continued the category broadened.
 Around 2,150 women and 4,000 children were sent to the reserves.
-The "Grey" grade was made up of prisoners believed to be passive Mau Mau sympatherisers though for whom strong evidence suggesting their true loyalties was lacking.
+The "Grey" grade was made up of prisoners believed to be passive Mau Mau sympathisers though for whom strong evidence suggesting their true loyalties was lacking.
 The last category, "Black", was reserved for detainees identified by the hooded informers or the Special Branch of the Kenya Police as potentially violent insurgents or terrorists.
 A few may have been prosecuted by the government, but most were funneled through the "Pipeline", a system of work camps, decreasing in brutality until an individual was "re-educated" and deemed safe to release on a native reserve.